-Jenny has been Head of Historic Properties for English Heritage at Stonehenge since 2016, with responsibility for the visitor operation which welcomes over 1.5million visitors to Wiltshire, and for the care and conservation of the iconic World Heritage Site location.
-Prior to her move into heritage and tourism, Jenny’s earlier career was spent as a General Manager for commercial theatres, largely in London’s West End, including nine years at the Dominion Theatre.
-Jenny lives in Salisbury with her husband and young sons.
+Jenny is the Operations Director of Wiltshire Creative, an arts organisation based in Salisbury which runs Salisbury Playhouse, Salisbury Arts Centre and Salisbury International Arts Festival.
+Prior to this she was Head of Historic Properties at Stonehenge for six years, with responsibility for the visitor operation welcoming over 1.5 million visitors to Wiltshire annually and for the care and conservation of the iconic World Heritage site location.
+Jenny's earlier career was spent as a General Manager for commercial theatres, largely in London's West End, including nine years at the Dominion Theatre.
+She lives in Salisbury with her husband and two young sons.

 Dr. Carlton Brand

-Carlton is Programme Director at Somerset County Council, leading on the creation of a new single unitary authority from the existing five councils.
-Previously, he was Executive Director of Wiltshire Council, the Director of Adult Social Services and the Electoral Registration Officer and Returning Officer for the county.
-Prior to his career in local government he gained a doctorate in engineering and was Product Development Manager for Ford Europe having worked for the company throughout Europe and in Japan and the USA.
+Dr Carlton Brand is an engineer and a freelance consultant working in the areas of local government and democracy, having spent his recent career prior to this as a senior officer in local government, most recently being Project Director at Somerset County Council, leading on the creation of a new single unitary authority from the existing five councils.
+Previously he was Executive Director of Wiltshire Council, the Director of Adult Social Services and the Electoral Registration Officer and Returning Officer for the county.
+Prior to his career in local government he gained a doctorate in engineering and was product Development Manager for Ford Europe, having worked for the company throughout the continent and also in Japan and the USA.

 Katie has been involved in education for over 40 years, teaching in a variety of middle and secondary schools in UK and overseas.
 She was Director of Studies and then Deputy Head of Chafyn Grove in Salisbury.
 She is a former Inspector as part of the Independent Schools Inspectorate.
 Katie is a keen gardener and walker, is interested in art, fashion, village life and books, and is learning Spanish.